 Be comfortable in the knowledge that you are in the majority by choosing to delay your kid’s initiation to alcohol.
 Most Australians believe that it is unacceptable for under 18s to be allowed to drink at parties, and most Australian parents believe it is unacceptable for kids under 18 to drink at all.

 A good relationship

 Work on developing and maintaining a good parent-child relationship based on clear and open communication.
-Emotional warmth and support, trust, involvement and attachment are associated with lower levels of adolescent alcohol misuse.
+Parent-child relationships characterised by emotional warmth and support, trust, involvement and attachment are associated with lower levels of adolescent alcohol misuse.

 Tip 4: kids who feel their parents are caring, concerned and supportive start alcohol use later and drink less.
 Be there to support them as hormonal changes, school commitments and peer influence build.

 Delaying your kid’s first drink requires you to make your expectations regarding alcohol very clear – not just to your kid, but to the other adult influencers in their lives as well.